hasura/graphql-engine/manual/hasuractl/hasura_cluster_add.rst

 ::

-    # Add a hasura cluster called 'caddy89' shown on the dashboard to the project with an alias 'production':
+    # Add a hasura cluster called 'caddy89' to the project with an alias 'production':
     $ hasura cluster add caddy89 -c production

+    # Add cluster named 'caddy89' to current project, with alias 'staging'
+    # over-write any existing cluster with same name
+    $ hasura cluster add caddy89 -c staging --overwrite

     # Add a cluster defined in a file called 'cluster.yaml' to this project
     $ hasura cluster add --file=cluster.yaml